Ease Your Life By Knowing The Best Types of Knife Cuts

 Batonnet Cut:

-• Technique: Simply cut into strips, but not as thin.
+• Technique: Simply cut into thicker strips.

 • Common Uses: Great for fries and crudités.